varabyte/kobweb/README.md

 * The live reloading flow is pretty nice, and you'll miss it when you switch to projects that don't have it.
 * It supports generating pages from Markdown that can reference your Composable code.
 * While it's not quite server-side rendering, you can export static pages which will get hydrated on load.
+* You can use the `Modifier` builder for a growing number of css properties.
-* There are nice silk components for canvas rendering and width-aware
+* There are silk components available for canvas rendering and generating screen-width-aware behavior.

 However, there's always more to do.